MetOffice/Vernier/documentation/Sphinx/build-guide.rst

 * Doxygen 1.8.5
 * Sphinx 4.3.1

-  * docutils 0.16 (higher versions may render things such as bullet point lists incorrectly)
+  * docutils 0.16 (rendering issues are known to exist in newer versions!)

 * Breathe 4.34.0